CoopersProjects/T1A3/README.md

 To use the program, you will require an operating system (Mac, Windows, Linux), python3 and enough disc space to store animal data.

+EDIT: I have now created an executable file that skips all this.
+You can find it by following up to step 5.
+You need to download the zip, open it and the file is called "main".
+You will then be able to instantly run it.
+Please note that this should be completed after the run.sh commands have checked you have everything installed correctly.